1. INTRODUCTION – WHO WE ARE

 1.1 Antser Holdings Limited is a registered Limited Company (Company Number: 11630120) that provides Business Support Services, Technology Solutions and Training & Development to the Care Sector services in the UK.
 The entity is located at Vicarage Court, 4 Vicarage Road, Edgbaston B15 3ES, Birmingham UK.

 1.2 At Antser Holdings, we are committed to ensuring that the privacy and personal information of our website visitors is protected.
-Therefore, we strictly adhere to the provisions of the Data Protection Act 2018, the Privacy and Electronic Communications (EC Directive) Regulations 2003 and are compliant with the EU General Data Protection Regulation (GDPR) (together “the Data Protections Laws”).
+Therefore, we strictly adhere to the provisions of the Data Protection Act 2018, the Privacy and Electronic Communications (EC Directive) Regulations 2003 and are compliant with the UK General Data Protection Regulation (GDPR) (together “the Data Protections Laws”).

 1.3 This Privacy Notice sets out how we use and protect any information you give us, when you use this website.
 If we ask you to provide any information by which you can be identified, be rest assured that it will only be used in accordance with the terms of this Privacy Notice.